biosimulations/biosimulations-physiome/projects/7f6/workspace/exposure/exposure_frontpage.rst

 For the above bond-graphs, a '0' node refers to a junction where all chemical potentials are the same.
 A '1' node refers to all fluxes being the same going in and out of the junction.

-.. csv-table:: List of chemical species
+.. csv-table:: List of abbreviations
    :header: "Abbreviation", "Name"
    :widths: 5, 15